jetsonUAV/jetsonUAV/README.md

 ### Hi there 👋

-This account belongs to the Jetson Nano development board in the UAV lab of UOM.
+This account belongs to the ubuntu operating system, running on the Jetson Nano development board in the UAV lab of UOM.
+The account is used in share by the users of that platform.